SHARE THIS POST:

 There is a reason they say “everything is bigger in Texas.”
 Texas is the land of living life large, and this attitude extends to the numerous colleges dotting the massive expanse of the state.
 Spend any time hanging out in a Texas bar and it won’t be long before you hear college fight songs break out around you.

 Texans carry a great deal of pride for their home, and this pride spills over into their array of eminent colleges.
 From the well-known Texas A&M to smaller hidden gems, there is a university for everyone in this spirited state.
 For those seeking a college experience paired with life in the big city, metropolitans like Austin and Dallas may hold the most appeal.
 For students on a tighter budget, some of Texas’ smaller towns offer an exciting and lively alternative.
-Check out this list of fun Texas college towns, and see which town won our award for the best Texas college town for fun and affordability.
+Check out this list of fun Texas college towns, and see which town won our award for the best Texas college towns for fun and affordability.

 AUSTIN, TX – AVERAGE RENTS: $2,839